OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-37.md

 “Therefore, this is what the Lord says concerning the king of Assyria: ‘He will not enter this city or shoot an arrow there.
 He will not come before it with a shield or build a siege ramp against it.

 ## Isaiah 37:34
-By the way that he came, he will return; he will not enter this city,’ declares the Lord.
+He will return by the same way he came; he will not enter this city,’ declares the Lord.

 ## Isaiah 37:35
-‘I will defend this city and save it, for my sake and for the sake of my servant David.’”
+‘I will protect this city and save it, for my sake and for the sake of my servant David.’”

 ## Isaiah 37:36
 Then the angel of the Lord went out and struck down 185,000 in the camp of the Assyrians.
 When the people arose early in the morning, behold, all these were dead bodies.